Getting Around Valletta

 Ferries from Valletta are not just transport—they’re a viewpoint.
 In minutes you can be across the water with a skyline view back to the bastions.

 The main scheduled routes connect Valletta with Sliema (Marsamxett) and with the Three Cities (Grand Harbour).
-Timetables are seasonal and can change, so use the windows below as a baseline and double‑check the operator timetable before you go.
+Timetables are seasonal and can change, so treat any schedule as a starting point and confirm the current timetable before you rely on it—especially in winter evenings.

 The Barrakka Lift: your legs’ best friend